mariolukas/FabScanPi-Server/docs/hardware.md

 ![drawing_400](images\hat_assembly_7.jpg)

-_Attention: The power connector in this image is soldered in an alternative way.
-The recommended way is shown in the image before._
+**ATTENTION:** The power connector in the image above image is soldered in an alternative way.
+The recommended way is shown in the second last image.